ArtemKiyashko/memesfinder-infrastructure/README.md

 ### Current data flow

 `textmessages` is the handoff topic for meme-search requests.
-Both direct requests and messages approved by DecisionMaker are sent there.
+MessageOrchestrator uses Azure AI Language Conversation Analysis to decide whether an update is a direct meme request: in Production, `SEMI_MODE` first checks for the word “мем”; in Test, `FULL_MODE` analyzes every valid message.
+Direct requests and messages approved by DecisionMaker are sent to `textmessages`.
 QueryGenerator consumes its dedicated subscription, creates the search query, and publishes the result to `keywordmessages`.
 ProcessMeme consumes that result and replies in Telegram.

 ```mermaid
 flowchart TD;